OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

-This document details how to create an expanding card effect using only CSS.
-The card expands on hover, revealing hidden content with a smooth animation.
-This effect utilizes CSS transitions and transforms for a clean and modern look.
-We'll be using standard CSS3, no preprocessors like Sass or Tailwind are needed.
+This document details the creation of an expanding card using only CSS.
+The effect involves a subtle reveal of content upon hovering, showcasing a smooth transition and clean design.
+This example uses plain CSS; adapting it to Tailwind CSS would be straightforward by replacing the CSS classes with their Tailwind equivalents.

 **Description of the Styling:**

-The card consists of a container element holding a front and a back element.
-The front displays the initial card content, while the back contains the hidden content revealed on hover.
-We use CSS transitions to smoothly animate the card's transformation on hover.
-The `transform: perspective()` and `transform-style: preserve-3d;` properties are crucial for creating the 3D expanding effect.
-We also use a subtle box-shadow to add depth.
+The card employs a basic layout with an image overlayed by text content.
+On hover, the card expands slightly, revealing more content initially hidden using `overflow: hidden`.
+A smooth transition is achieved with CSS transitions.
+The styling focuses on clean aesthetics, utilizing subtle shadows and color variations for a pleasing visual effect.

 **Full Code:**